 There is wide agreement between the two countries on major foreign policy issues such as the need for global peacekeeping based on regional alliances and the fight against terrorism.
 The same is true of foreign trade policy, e.g. the promotion of global free trade, international cooperation and free competition.
 Germany’s industrial and technology sectors are highly regarded in Singapore.

 A bilateral cultural accord has been in place since 1990.
 The main cultural activities in Singapore are organised by the Goethe Institute, whose events and in particular language courses meet with keen public interest.
 Major German companies are engaged in local culture sponsoring of their own.

 Given Singapore’s efforts to retain its leading position in the world economy through science and high tech, promoting ties among institutions of higher education plays a central role in bilateral relations.
-There are more than 50 ongoing bilateral cooperation projects between German higher education institutions on the one hand and Singapore’s five universities on the other.
+There are more than 70 bilateral cooperation projects between German higher education institutions on the one hand and Singapore’s six universities on the other.
 Since 2001, the German Academic Exchange Service (DAAD) has run an information centre for student counselling, which uses fairs and information events to promote Germany as a place to study.
-The German Institute of Science and Technology (GIST-TUM Asia), founded by the Technische Universität München, is the first “independent foreign subsidiary” of a German university.
-It began operating in July 2002.
-GIST-TUM Asia has since begun offering bachelor’s and master’s programmes as well as PhD programmes as part of the TUM CREATE research project in cooperation with Singaporean universities and polytechnics.
+In July 2002, TUM Asia began operating as the first “independent foreign subsidiary” of a German university – the Technische Universität München (TUM) – in Singapore.
+TUM Asia has since begun offering bachelor’s and master’s programmes as well as PhD and research opportunities as part of the TUM CREATE research project in cooperation with Singaporean universities and polytechnics.

 In May 2011, the Fraunhofer Institute for Computer Graphics Research in Darmstadt set up the Fraunhofer Project Centre for Interactive Digital Media (IDM@NTU) in cooperation with Singaporean partners.

 German ranks third among third foreign languages taught in Singapore, after Japanese and French.
 The annual number of German learners has been constant for years at around 1,800.
 The German European School Singapore (GESS) was established in 1971.
 Beginning with kindergarten, instruction there leads to the German International Abitur (German Section) or the International Baccalaureate (IB).
 It now has some 1,500 students, making it the largest German School in Asia.